ignotochi/MerossJsBundle/README.md

 After the procedure is complete, go into the merossJs folder and modify the merossApi.conf.json file if necessary, as mentioned earlier.

-then open your brpwser and navigate to:
+then open your browser and navigate to:

 ``` bash
 http://localhost:8389